cmohge1/lrbs-digital-editing-intro-2019/day1.md

   - a hyperlink from the author's name to a web page (say, Poetry Foundation) with his biography;
   - create a contextual footnote for one of the lines (possibly the "Source"?).

-- Once your markdown document is complete, right-click on the preview window, select HTML > HTML (offline).
-In a green box you will see the html url for your file.
-You can also right click on the markdown preview and select "Open in Broswer".
-Your document is now available as a web-ready html file.
+- Once your markdown document is complete, explore the preview and export options (Preview As, Export As).
+Your document will now be available in as many file formats as are available.
 You can navigate to the file yourself and open it in your browser.

 How do you get from markdown to xml?
 Two good options are [Pandoc](https://pandoc.org/) and [OxGarage](http://www.tei-c.org/oxgarage/).
 I prefer using Pandoc for my transformations (my favourite probably being the markdown > PDF transformation).
 OxGarage is also good, and a little bit simpler to use: it can convert several types of documents into TEI-XML.